In this tutorial we will learn how to use VLOOKUP formula in Excel to get things done effectively.

 1) Only Left to Right lookup

-It is very well known fact that, vlookup can only perform lookups from left to right, but not from right to left.
+It is a very well-known fact that VLOOKUP can only perform lookups from left to right, but not the other way around.

 2) Works well with only unique values

-Vlookup generally considers only first lookup value and ignores all the other lines with the same lookup value.
-If you don’t have unique lookup values in your data, then without workaround you can’t really use vlookup formula to retrieve certain information.
+Vlookup generally considers only the first lookup value and ignores all the other lines with the same lookup value.

-Possible solution: Insert a pivot table to identify unique values and then you can use vlookup function
+Possible solution: Insert a pivot table to identify unique values and then you can use the VLOOKUP function

 3) Static index number

-Since we enter the column index number manually in vlookup formula, you will find little difficulty when you drag the same formula to a different cells.
+Since we enter the column index number manually in the VLOOKUP formula, you will find it difficult when you drag/copy the same formula to different cells.

 4) Default ‘approximate match’ setting

-If you notice closely, match criteria in the vlookup formula is an optional feature (it will be enclosed will square brackets ), so even if you don’t enter your specific match type, formula will work based on default ‘approximate match’ setting.
+If you notice closely, match criteria in the VLOOKUP formula is an optional feature (it will be enclosed will square brackets ), so even if you don’t enter your specific match type, the formula will work based on the default ‘approximate match’ setting.

-You must pay little attention to match type, otherwise you may have to end up with incorrect results.
+You must pay attention to match type otherwise you will most likely end up with incorrect results.

-Possible solution: Make sure always use ‘exact match type’ to get better results, but having said that, if you still need to use ‘approximate match’ than my suggestion would be “handle with care”.
+Possible solution: Make sure to always use ‘Exact match type’ to get better results, but having said that, if you still need to use ‘Approximate match’ then my suggestion would be to handle it with care.

 5) workbook performance will take a hit

-There was an argument on vlookup saying, excessive use of vlookup in your workbooks might reduce performance and sometimes lead to a crash.
+There was an argument on VLOOKUP regarding, excessive use of VLOOKUP in your workbooks might reduce performance and sometimes lead to a crash.

 I think it’s not really a formula limitation, but it is something related to user specific.